 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230).
 This new guidance requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash and restricted cash equivalents.
-Therefore, amounts generally described as restricted cash and cash equivalents when reconciling the beginning-of-period and end-of-period amounts shown on the statement of cash flows.
-This update is effective for fiscal years beginning after December 15, 2017, and is to be adjusted retrospectively.
+Therefore, amounts generally described as restricted cash and cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period amounts shown on the statement of cash flows.
+This update is effective for fiscal years beginning after December 15, 2017.
+The Company adopted this standard, effective October 1, 2018 and adjusted retrospectively.
+This application resulted in the addition of restricted cash of \$5,446 to cash and cash equivalents for the beginning period of the year ended September 30, 2017 and reduced cash generated from restricted cash on the Consolidated Statement of Cash Flows.

 In March 2017, the FASB issued ASU 2017-07, Compensation - Retirement Benefits (Topic 715).
 This new guidance requires entities to (1) disaggregate the service cost component from the other components of net benefit cost and present it with other current compensation costs for related employees in the income statement and (2) present the other components elsewhere in the income statement and outside of income from operations if that subtotal is presented.
 In addition, the ASU requires entities to disclose the income statement lines that contain the other components if they are not presented on appropriately described separate lines.
 The amendments in this ASU also only allow the service cost component to be eligible for capitalization.
-This new guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those annual periods, with early adoption permitted.
-The amendments are to be applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, on and after the effective date, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
-The Company will adopt the standard on October 1, 2018.
-As a result of the retrospective change in presentation, the adoption of this guidance will result in the reclassification of cost of goods sold of \$14,997 and \$7,040, and selling, general and administrative expense of \$1,806 and \$1,198, for the fiscal years ended September 30, 2017 and 2018, respectively, to Nonoperating retirement benefit expense on the Consolidated Statements of Operations.
+This new guidance was effective for fiscal years beginning after December 15, 2017, including interim periods within those annual periods, with early adoption permitted.
+The Company adopted the standard on October 1, 2018.
+The amendments are applied retrospectively for the presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement and prospectively, for the capitalization of the service cost component of net periodic pension cost and net periodic postretirement benefit in assets.
+As a result of the retrospective change in presentation, the Company reclassified \$15,979 and \$824 from cost of sales and selling, general and administrative expense, respectively, to nonoperating retirement benefit expense on the Consolidated Statements of Operations for the fiscal year ended September 30, 2017.
+For the fiscal year ended September 30, 2018, the Company reclassified \$8,157 and \$81 from cost of sales and selling, general and administrative expense, respectively, to nonoperating retirement benefit expense on the Consolidated Statements of Operations The Company used the practical expedient allowed in the standard upon transition that permitted entities to use their previously disclosed service cost and other costs from the prior years' pension and other postretirement benefit plan footnotes in the comparative periods as appropriate estimates when retrospectively changing the presentation of these costs in the income statement.